NEONScience/NEON-Data-Skills/tutorials/Other/GEE/01_intro_aop_gee_lessons/1b_importing_aop_cog_assets.md

 ## AOP GEE Data Availability & Access

-If you are interested in working with AOP data that has not already been uploaded to the `projects/neon` folder (as outlined in the previous lesson, <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Intro to AOP data in GEE</a> Earth-Engine Managing Assets </a>), this tutorial will walk you through importing your own COG datasets.
+If you would like to work with AOP data that has not already been uploaded to the `projects/neon` folder (as outlined in the previous lesson, <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Intro to AOP data in GEE</a> Earth-Engine Managing Assets </a>), this tutorial will walk you through importing your own COG datasets.

-To convert AOP L3 data products from geotiff or h5 file formats to COG format, refer to the R tutorial "Converting AOP rasters and h5 reflectance files to Cloud Optimized Geotiffs"
+To convert AOP L3 data products from geotiff or h5 file formats to COG format, refer to the following R tutorials:
+* Converting AOP rasters to Cloud Optimized Geotiffs
+* Converting AOP h5 reflectance files to Cloud Optimized Geotiffs

+This example will use the site <a href="https://www.neonscience.org/field-sites/mcra" target="_blank">McRae Creek, MCRA</a> in Domain 16 (Pacific Northwest).
+This is an aquatic site, and one of the smaller AOP flight-boxes, which makes it ideal for demonstration.

+## Uploading AOP Geotiff Images into GEE

+To upload a GeoTIFF using the Code Editor, select the Assets tab in the upper left corner, click the  button, then select Image upload.
+Earth Engine presents an upload dialog which should look similar to Figure 1.
+Click the SELECT button and navigate to a GeoTIFF on your local file system.

+Give the image an appropriate asset ID (which doesn't already exist) in your user folder.
+If you'd like to upload the image into an existing folder or collection, prefix the asset ID with the folder or collection ID, for example /users/name/folder-or-collection-id/new-asset.